SiuyunYip/CS7NS1-Project3-Diver/README.md

 # CS7NS1-Project3-Diver

+You can run this whole project by runing runme.sh

-To run this project on local, use following instructions under the directory CS7NS1-Project3-Diver:
+To run this project manually on local, plz make sure you have python virtual environment under the directory CS7NS1-Project3-Diver named as pj3-env or you can change the first line of router.py and device_1/2.py (i.e., ../pj3-env/bin/python) to your own interpreter

+After that, use following instructions to start:

 **To start router 1:**
   ./router/router.py -o 127.0.0.1 -p 33333 -d 33343 -n diver/area/1